shrryl/d2w_mini_projects/mp_sort/Readme.md

 ```

 The second button is to sort the generated random numbers.
 The event `onclick` is binded to the function `sortnumber1()` in your `library.py`.
 Fill in this function to do the following:
-- get the random numbers from `generate` HTML id. *Hint: use `document.getElementById(id).innerHTML`* to get the numbers,
+- get the random numbers from `array`,
-- remove the other characters and create a list of integers called `sortedarray`,
 - sort the list using either bubble sort or insertion sort,
 - create a single string containing the sorted numbers.